 There is a huge sales aspect for any staffing agency consultant working in a 360-degree role, which involves (a) developing new business and (b) servicing accounts, making placements that ultimately result in generating revenue.
 You are expected to sell your agency services to potential customers as well as sell jobs to relevant candidates.
 The position is typically commission-focused where the more hires (or placements) you make, the bigger your pay at the end of the month.

 This more ad hoc structure plays into an agency recruiter having the luxury of picking and choosing a vacancy they wish to work on, with the option of walking away if it doesn’t look like it’s going to pan out.

 The RPO Difference

 This singular focus assures that RPO recruiters will know the ins and outs of each one of their clients to a degree that is simply impossible for an agency recruiter.
-By the time RPO recruiters submit candidates to clients for consideration, they are expected to have undergone a much more rigorous and specialized vetting process than what would be done via an agency.
+By the time RPO recruiters submit candidates to clients for consideration, they are expected to have undergone a much more rigorous and specialized vetting process than what would be done via a staffing agency.

-This gives the RPO recruiter a stronger ability to promote the employer brand for the client, because they can ensure the right message is going out within the marketplace.
+This gives the RPO recruiter a stronger ability to promote the employer brand for the client because they can ensure the right message is going out within the marketplace.

 Personally, having to focus less on sales and more on what I’m delivering to clients works great for me.
 As rewarding as it can be working within an agency role where you are constantly wearing multiple hats, I very much enjoy my current role working in RPO.
-I am seen more as a trusted adviser who is consultative and able to deliver on my promises.
+I am seen more as a trusted advisor who is consultative and able to deliver on my promises.